Project

 Bundled Release

-Added by Felix Schäfer over 7 years ago
+Added by Felix Schäfer about 8 years ago

 We've started rolling out a new bundled release of Planio today.
 All Planio accounts will eventually be updated to this new release over the coming weeks.
 A lot of work has gone into it behind the scenes: Under the hood, Planio was upgraded to Ruby on Rails 4 and Redmine 3 which both come with a lot of infrastructural improvements that aren't immediately visible to users but which will help us develop new features and improvements faster and more consistently together with the Redmine community.